-- 1. If ANT A and ANT B are in the same SIGNAL SOURCE mode (see page 38), when a channel is locked, it is locked on both antenna inputs. - 2.
-When using TV TIME OUT make sure the clock is set (see page 42).
+- NOTE: 1.
+If ANT A and ANT B are in the same SIGNAL SOURCE mode (see page 35), when a channel is locked, it is locked on both antenna inputs. - 2.
+When using TV TIME OUT make sure the clock is set (see page 39). - 3.
+When the recall button is pressed, a special icon appears on the screen and indicates that CHILD LOCK is activated.